- Flower Colour: Red

 - Special Attributes: Scented flowers, Bee friendly

-Position: They are ideal for growing in patio pots, using John Innes Compost No. 3.
-In the open ground, give them an open sunny position and any deep well-drained soil including clay.
+Position: Give them an open sunny position and any deep well-drained soil including clay.

 Cultivation: They need plenty of nutrients so add Bonemeal and garden compost or well-rotted manure when planting.
 Rootgrow (mycorrhizal beneficial fungi) sprinkled on the roots will aid root development.
 Use a rose fertiliser such as Toprose during the growing season.